findalexli/SciGraphQA/README.md

 | LLaVA-13B | 32 | 2e-5 | 3 | 2048 | 0 |

 ### Fine-tuning with Local GPUs
-LLaVA is trained on 8 A100 GPUs with 80GB memory with the following code.
+LLaVA-Graph is trained on 8 A100 GPUs with 80GB memory with the following code.
 To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly to keep the global batch size the same.

 1. Pretraining